 Caplan (2008).
 The totalitarian threat.
 In Bostrom & Cirkovic (eds.), Global Catastrophic Risks.
 Oxford University Press.

 Bainbridge (2005).
 Survey of NBIC Applications.
 In Bainbridge & Roco (eds.), Managing nano-bio-info-cogno innovations: Converging technologies in society.
 Springer.

 Sandberg & Bostrom (2011).
 Machine intelligence survey, Technical Report 2011-1, Future of Humanity Institute, Oxford.

-Written and maintained by Luke Muehlhauser.
+Written by Luke Muehlhauser.

 This page is up-to-date as of 2013, but may not represent MIRI or Luke Muehlhauser’s current views.
 Last modified November 10, 2015 (original).